Golden Gate bridge toll collectors get fond farewells - nostalgiafest for last 'toll takers'

 TRMI installed the first computerized toll system for cash collection at the Golden Gate Bridge toll plaza back in 1981.

 InTrans the Long Island based company later acquired by CS and now Schneider Electric installed the first modern electronic RFID system at the Golden Gate Bridge in the early 1990s.
 That was replaced by a modernized FasTrak Title 21 system in eleven multimode lanes which was installed by TRMI in 2006 - the system basically in use today.
-(REVISED and see CORRECTION below)
+(REVISED)